 From time to time, third parties have asserted, and may in the future assert claims against the Company related to disputes in the normal course of business.
-At this time, there are no such claims against the Company which are expected to be material to the Company's results of operations or financial condition.
+As of September 30, 2020, there are no such claims against the Company which are expected to be material to the Company's results of operations or financial condition.